Ozzy Osbourne’s daughter Aimee escapes Hollywood studio fire

 Aimee Osbourne, 38, and a producer she was working with were “the lucky two that made it out alive,” Sharon Osbourne said, without identifying the producer.

-“It is utterly heartbreaking that someone lost their life today in this fire & we are sending our prayers to this person & their family,” Osbourne said, adding “our prayers go out to the family and friends of the person that lost their life to this senseless fire.”
+“Our prayers go out to the family and friends of the person that lost their life to this senseless fire,” Osbourne said.

-Aimee Osbourne is a singer who releases music under the name ARO, her initials.
-She did not take part in the Osbourne family’s reality show.
+Aimee Osbourne is a singer who releases electronic pop music under the name ARO, her initials.
+She did not take part in the Osbourne family’s reality show as her younger siblings Kelly and Jack Osbourne did.

+Davis, whose stage name is Jamal Rajad, both lives and works in his space in the building with his wife and four cats.
+He thought his wife was burning incense when he began to see and smell smoke.

+He said he and others emerged into the hallway and it became clear that smoke and serious heat were coming from a unit a few doors down.
+The man from that space had locked himself out and began trying to break the door open as Davis and others shouted for him to stop.